Child Health Research Institute Participates in Study on Care of Infants Exposed to Opioids

 CHRI

-The Child Health Research Institute, a partnership between Children’s Hospital & Medical Center and UNMC, is one of 26 sites participating in the Eating, Sleeping and Consoling for Neonatal Opioid Withdrawal (ESC-NOW) study, a nationwide clinical trial funded by the National Institutes of Health.
+The Child Health Research Institute, a partnership between Children’s Nebraska and UNMC, is one of 26 sites participating in the Eating, Sleeping and Consoling for Neonatal Opioid Withdrawal (ESC-NOW) study, a nationwide clinical trial funded by the National Institutes of Health.
 The study found that the “Eat, Sleep, Console” care approach (ESC) is more effective than usual care approaches for opioid-exposed infants.

-CHRI Executive Director Ann Anderson Berry, MD, PhD, vice president of research, Children’s Hospital & Medical Center, serves as the primary investigator for the local study site.
+CHRI Executive Director Ann Anderson Berry, MD, PhD, vice president of research, Children’s Nebraska, serves as the primary investigator for the local study site.

 The study showed that the ESC approach substantially decreased the time until infants were medically ready for discharge.
 Newborns cared for with ESC were medically ready for discharge approximately 6.7 days earlier and were 63% less likely to receive drug therapy, compared to newborns cared for under the usual approach using traditional scoring methods.
 Safety outcomes at three months of age were similar between both groups.
 The study appears in the New England Journal of Medicine.